dbbs-lab/bsb-core/docs/config/intro.rst

 or on the path Python searches.
 Any classes inside of it can be referenced in a config file as ``my_file.MyClass``.
 Although this basic use works fine for a single directory, we have a :doc:`best practices guide </guides/packaging>` on how to properly make your classes discoverable on your entire machine.
-You can even distribute them as a package to other people the same way.
+In the same way, you can distribute them as a package to other people.

 Here's an example of how you could use the ``MySpecialConnection`` class in your Python file ``connectome.py`` as a class in the configuration: